-Why Integrating Both RFID Tags and Barcode Generators into the Same System Is Essential
+Why Integrating Both RFID Tags and Barcode Labels into the Same System Is Essential

 As time goes on, the ways in which businesses and consumers are able to make use out of barcode and RFID reader applications is constantly growing in new and exciting ways.
-Just this year, French cognac producer Rémy Martin began implementing RFID and NFC technology as an anti-counterfeiting measure for their exports.
-With a smartphone app, people could not only verify the authenticity of a bottle of Rémy Martin’s Club cognac, but even verify whether or not it had been opened.
+Just this year, French cognac producer Rémy Martin implemented RFID and NFC technology as an anti-counterfeiting measure.
 Talk about exciting new frontiers for data encoding technology!

-Yet despite these emerging applications for RFID tags and barcode generators, many industries are still ironing out one little wrinkle in the technology: interoperability between the two technologies.
-When the RFID reader was introduced—and at many points in the technology’s evolution—people thought that this was the death knell for barcode technology.
-But as time wore on, one thing became clear: both barcode and RFID systems have their strengths and weaknesses, and both are preferable in certain contexts.
-To absolutely maximize efficiency, enterprise applications should always strive to accommodate functionality and compatibility for both.
-This is the basic premise of interoperability: creating systems that support both, and that can seamlessly integrate data collected from either source into the same database.
+Despite these emerging applications for RFID tags and barcode generators, many industries are still ironing out interoperability between the two technologies.
+When the RFID reader was introduced people thought that this was the death knell for barcode technology.
+But as time wore on, one thing became clear: both barcode and RFID systems have their strengths and weaknesses.
+Both are preferable in certain contexts.
+To absolutely maximize efficiency, applications should always strive to accommodate functionality and compatibility for both.
+This is the basic premise of interoperability: creating systems that support both.
+Systems should seamlessly integrate data collected from either source into the same database.

 For a truly balanced enterprise-level asset management system, investing in the technology, infrastructure, and other strategic elements to accommodate interoperability is the way to move forward.
 As the old adage goes, don’t work harder—work smarter.
 When you fully integrate barcode generators and RFID readers into a single, cross-compatible system, you are working smarter indeed!